-Trim your moustache by combing straight down.
-Even if you plan to push your moustache hairs to the side or curl them at the edges, comb down for trimming to get them even.
+Trim your mustache by combing straight down.
+Even if you plan to push your mustache hairs to the side or curl them at the edges, comb down for trimming to get them even.

-Don’t pluck stray hairs.
+Don’t pluck stray hairs you may want later.
 Try combing again to make stray hairs lay down.
 If this doesn’t work, trim the hair with scissors.
-Plucking a hair damages the follicle and could mean it will never grown back.
+Plucking a hair damages the follicle and could mean it will never grow back.

 Choosing The Right Beard Trimmer

 A good beard trimmer is a tool every man needs if you want to be well-groomed.
 It’s easier, I think, to get a nice trim with a trimmer than with scissors, but make sure the trimmer you choose is a good one.
 Consider these characteristics: